In a constantly-moving environment, you'll need cutting-edge managerial knowledge and skills to make efficient business decisions.

 Alongside your formal classes, we arrange an extensive programme of guest speakers.
 Visitors from large multinational companies, small businesses and public sector organisations lead discussions on issues linked to their own businesses or past experiences.

-In the Autumn Term you'll develop core knowledge and skills in various areas of management which have an emphasis on business finance.
-In the second term, two option modules give you the chance to specialise in particular areas of financial management.
+You'll develop core knowledge and skills in various areas of management which have an emphasis on business finance.
+Option modules give you the chance to specialise in particular areas of financial management.

 You can choose to focus your research on a topic that interests you.
 It could be a chance to explore a previous topic in greater depth, or investigate an organisational challenge in an industry close to your heart.
 Recent titles include: